-1.2.5 Required Approvals
+1.3.6 Required Approvals

 Implementation of the proposed Specific Plan would require County approval of the Specific Plan and associated Zoning Map amendments to incorporate the Specific Plan.
-Implementation of the Specific Plan would also require County establishment of the CSA to maintain and operate Plan Area water, sewer, storm drainage, recycled water, and parks and recreation infrastructure; and County approval of a Master Development Agreement with Plan Area property owners.
-Implementation of the Specific Plan may also require local and state agency approvals from the City of Fairfield, Fairfield-Suisun Sewer District, Solano County Local Agency Formation Commission (LAFCO), California Department of Public Health, California Department of Fish and Wildlife, and the Regional Water Quality Control Board.
+Implementation of the Specific Plan would also require County establishment of the CSA to maintain and operate Plan Area water (under water supply Options A and B), sewer, storm drainage, recycled water, and parks and recreation infrastructure; and County approval of a Master Development Agreement with Plan Area property owners.
+Implementation of the Specific Plan may also require local and state agency approvals from the City of Fairfield, Fairfield-Suisun Sewer District, Solano County Local Agency Formation Commission (LAFCO), Solano Irrigation District (SID), State Water Resources Control Board (SWRCB), California Department of Public Health, California Department of Fish and Wildlife, and the Regional Water Quality Control Board.

-This Recirculated DEIR has been prepared by the County to provide CEQA-required environmental documentation for all such local and state approvals.
+This Revised Recirculated DEIR has been prepared by the County to provide CEQA-required environmental documentation for all such local and state approvals.

-1.3 CONTENT AND SUMMARY OF THE RECIRCULATED DEIR
+1.4 CONTENT AND SUMMARY OF THE REVISED RECIRCULATED DEIR

-Consistent with the requirements of Sections 15088.5(c) and 15088.5(g) of the State CEQA Guidelines, this Recirculated DEIR contains only that technical section of the EIR required to be recirculated, Public Services and Utilities - Water, and the changes address only those issues required by the ruling to be remedied.
-No other chapters or portions of the previous DEIR are implicated by the Recirculated DEIR, and no new information or new circumstances exist that would warrant revision of other chapters or portions.
+Consistent with the requirements of Sections 15088.5(c) and 15088.5(g) of the State CEQA Guidelines, this Revised Recirculated DEIR contains only that technical section of the EIR required to be recirculated, Public Services and Utilities - Water, and the changes address only those issues required by the ruling to be remedied and those associated with the newly proposed water supply option.
+No other chapters or portions of the previous DEIR are implicated by the Revised Recirculated DEIR, and no new information or new circumstances exist that would warrant revision of other chapters or portions of the document.